wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 us because of our expertise with Ember.js.
 At that point the sale is actually quite easy.
 There aren't a lot of consultanices right now claiming expertise in Ember.
-And amongst those firms I believe that DockYard is considered one of the top ones.
+And amongst those firms I believe that DockYard is considered one of the top.
 So by the time the client contacts us they have probably already decided to go with us.
-This is great but it paints us into a niche, but we're missing out on the other 99.99% of the opportunties that don't know about DockYard.
+This is great but it paints us into a niche.
+We're missing out on the other 99.99% of the opportunties that don't know about us.
+Its sad to say but I am currently at a loss on how to properly sell my own company.